Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 <figure class="character-portrait">
 <img src="/assets/wr/oots_names_i_know.png" width="300" /><figcaption></figcaption></figure>

 The prose is... fine.
-It's harder for me to judge than it would be for a native English speaker, but it seems just right, neither obtusely lofty, nor patronizingly simplistic.
+It's harder for me to judge than it would be for a native English speaker, but it seems just right, neither obtusely lofty, nor patronizingly simplistic --- a pleasant surprise, considering how corny and derivative the dialogue tends to be in Blizzard games produced with Metzen on the writing team.
 There are some awkward word choices[^dynamic], and occasionally, the narrator has a weird habit of explicitly spelling out the characters' feelings even when it's evident from the text.
 For example:

 >  “The future of our people is no longer your concern,” Barthilas said coldly.
 “I rule Hearthglen now, Tirion.
 And as long as I do, I swear that there will never be peace with the orcs!
 On my parents’ departed souls, I swear that every last orc in Lordaeron will burn for what they’ve done!”
 >